saschapojot/pbc_C3_fer/README.md

 5. go to 1, until no more data points are needed

 #########################################
-To run 1 pass of mc with checking statistics
+To run 1 pass of mc with checking statistics of U
 1. cmake .
 2. make run_mc
-3. python exec_checking.py T N lastFileNum
+3. python exec_checking.py T N startingFileIndSuggest
 4. run 3 until equilibrium
-5. python exec_noChecking.py T N
+5. python exec_checking_U.py T N

 #############################